Bucks County Child Support Attorney

 Bucks County Attorneys Who Will Fight for the Rights of Children

 Parents have a legal obligation to support their children financially.
 At Kardos, Rickles & Hand, we help clients obtain fair and necessary child support awards for their children.
-Our Bucks County divorce lawyers have extensive experience helping custodial and non-custodial parents bring actions to establish paternity, enforce child support awards, seek modifications of child support due to a change of circumstances and understand the complex Melzer calculation.
+Our Bucks County child support attorneys have extensive experience helping custodial and non-custodial parents bring actions to establish paternity, enforce child support awards, seek modifications of child support due to a change of circumstances and understand the complex Melzer calculation.

 Parents’ Responsibilities to Support Their Children

 Whether they’re married to each other or to other partners, both parents have a legal obligation to provide financial support to their children based on what they can afford.
 After establishing a child custody arrangement, the court uses a complex formula mandated by the state that determines how much the non-custodial parent is responsible for contributing on a monthly basis.

 Depending on certain factors, the law does sometimes allow for deviation from the formula, and furthermore, non-custodial parents can seek modification of their child support arrangements with the help of a family law attorney.